watchbutdonotlearn/local-AI-detection/README.md

 ### How do I use it?
 First, download [llama.cpp](https://github.com/ggerganov/llama.cpp).
 Compile and run llama-server with a BASE model (NOT a chat model).
-In the future, when full analysis mode is added, you'll be able to use a non-reasoning (no r-1) chat model.
+If using full analysis mode (recommended), use a non-reasoning (no r-1) chat model.

 Next, navigate to your web browser and open up index.html.

 Paste in whatever text you want to analyze and hit "run analysis".
 Once it is finished, the top output box will have each word highlighted.
 Green or yellow is good, meaning that the LLM didn't think of that particular token as being particularly likely to have been generated.
 Red means that the AI agrees with what you wrote, which is bad.
-The lower output box shows raw token probabilities.

 ### Todo:
-Add a "full analysis" mode that first sends the input to another LLM, tells that LLM to generate a prompt that would output the input text, and then analyze the generated prompt + input using the existing method

-Add an overall "percent AI score"
+Add per-sentence level analysis of average token probabilities